act-now-coalition/can-scrapers/services/prefect/README.md

 - Mount the “scraper-outputs” storage bucket and restart the Prefect server and agent.
   - To do these next steps, we will need to access Spencer’s account:
     - Run `sudo su sean` to gain access to his account and navigate to `/home/sean`
-    - Remount the storage bucket by running `mount scraper-outputs`
+    - Remount the storage bucket by running `mount scraper-outputs` *
     - Restart the Prefect infrastructure by running `make restart_services`

+* Make sure that if `~/scraper-outputs` exists and is not mounted already that it is an empty directory.
+The mount will fail if there are already local files (meaning files not from the storage bucket) in the directory.

 ### Troubleshooting